Carlos Santana Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

+- The 7.3 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies have a 5.53 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.50).

-- The Rockies give up the third-most home runs in baseball (160 total, 1.4 per game).
+- Rockies pitchers combine to surrender 162 total home runs at a clip of 1.4 per game (second-most in the league).

 © 2023 Data Skrive.
 All rights reserved.